-The City is taking several actions, reflected in the Housing Plan, to address contributing factors for these two fair housing issues.
+The City is taking several actions, reflected in the Housing Plan, to address contributing factors for these three fair housing issues.
 These strategies include increasing the synergy between housing and economic development through changes to existing zoning regulations and providing more affordable housing opportunities.
-For more details on specific programs and actions, refer to the Housing Plan.
+For more details on specific programs and actions, refer to Program 16: Affirmative Furthering Fair Housing (see also Table H-42) of the Housing Plan.